risk-first/website/Kitchen-Cabinet-Estimating.md

 Nevertheless, you would expect them to estimate things in a way that benefits their own risk profile, over the company's.

 Also, this offers some explanation of [Aranda and Easterbrook's Result](Fill-The-Bucket.md#perverted).

+## A Trick

+Offering an estimate transfers risk.

 ## Next Destination